Visiting Little Moreton: What you need to know

 If you need to bring a carer or essential companion to accompany you as a disabled visitor, you can now book a carers ticket at the time of booking, free of charge.

-The ground floor is wheelchair accessible.
-Unfortunately the stairs are steep and wheelchair users cannot access the first floor.
+The ground floor is manual wheelchair accessible.
+Unfortunately we are not able to give mobility scooters or motorised wheelchairs access into the Hall building.
+The stairs are steep and manual wheelchair users cannot access the first floor.

 Please get in touch in advance if you have mobility issues and have any questions about your visit.